-- Fully mechanized felling and processing with specialized forest harvesters (Figure 12 and 13) - Fully mechanized felling with disc saw or knife feller-buncher, followed by processing with forest processors
+- Fully mechanized felling and processing with specialized forest harvesters (Figures 12 and 13) - Fully mechanized felling with disc saw or knife feller-buncher, followed by processing with forest processors

-To haul the logs off, the trend is using bigger forest forwarders, increasingly Nordic ones.
+To haul the logs off, the trend is to use larger, increasingly Nordic, forest forwarders.

-Regarding eucalypt residual biomass harvesting in Spain, the prevalent system is based on bundlers (Figure 14), local Portuguese or Nordic machines equipped with knives - instead of chainsaws - to cut the biomass bales.
-This allows using the same machinery to handle the bundles than the used for logs and avoids the preparation of landings to organize chipping operations, which is often difficult in the typically small plantations.
+Regarding eucalypt residual biomass harvesting in Spain, the prevalent system is based on bundlers (Figure 14); Portuguese or Nordic machines equipped with knives - instead of chainsaws - to cut the biomass bales.
+This allows the use of the same machinery to handle the logs and the bundles and avoids the preparation of landings to organize chipping operations, which is often difficult in the typically small plantations.

-Besides this, one of Spain's leading forest management companies, ENCE, is trying to improve the forest harvesting operation management by implementing Total Quality Management (TQM) with their logging contractors, in order to increase utilization rate and productivity.
-To this end, ENCE has developed apps for receiving contractors daily reports through mobile phones and the company is giving them technical and managerial support to optimize their operational efficiency.
-Even though this includes a GPS tracking system, the road transport optimization still has much room for development.
+Besides this, one of Spain's leading forest management companies, ENCE, is trying to improve forest harvesting operations by providing their logging contractors with Total Quality Management (TQM) instructions, in order to increase the utilization rate and productivity.
+To this end, ENCE has developed apps that communicate daily reports by the contractors through mobile phones and they are providing their contractors with technical and managerial support to optimize their operational efficiency.
+Despite the inclusion of a GPS tracking system, the road transport optimization still has much room for development.